danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 ```

 Alternatively, we could consider using type annotations to mark up the return
-value of `read()`, but it may be wiser to wait until type annotations become
+value of `read()`, but seems wiser to wait until type annotations become
 more established in the SciPy ecosystem in general.

 ## Simplicity is the key to scaling